elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 Elixir's processes should not be confused with operating system processes.
 Processes in Elixir are extremely lightweight in terms of memory and CPU (unlike threads in many other programming languages).
 Because of this, it is not uncommon to have tens or even hundreds of thousands of processes running simultaneously.

-In this chapter, we will learn about the basic constructs for spawning new processes, as well as sending and receiving messages between different processes.
+In this chapter, we will learn about the basic constructs for spawning new processes, as well as sending and receiving messages between processes.

 ## `spawn`

-The basic mechanism for spawning new processes is with the auto-imported `spawn/1` function:
+The basic mechanism for spawning new processes is the auto-imported `spawn/1` function:

 ```iex
 iex> spawn fn -> 1 + 2 end